nim-lang/website/jekyll/_posts/2020-12-28-nim-in-2020-a-short-recap.md

 (not counting all the bugfixes backported to 1.0.x and 1.2.x) and a new major version of [Nimble](https://github.com/nim-lang/nimble), v0.12.0.

-The main feature of the 1.4 release is the **ORC memory management**, together with many bugfixes for `--gc:arc` introduced in version 1.2.
+The main feature of the 1.4 release is **ORC memory management**, together with many bugfixes for `--gc:arc` introduced in version 1.2.

 If you want to know more about ARC and ORC, we recommend reading